braunk/SCMP401/journalEntries.md

 # Journal Entries
+## Week 3/26
+This week I spent most of my time fixing up minor errors along the way.
+For example, my array of all sites had to be defined by individually pushing in each site.
+In addition, I had to make sure that everything I was passing to my output was of type string (as some of the site functions I made were passing back doubles/ints instead of strings).
+Finally, I fixed the makefile and got it working.
+I then ran into the issue that the functions in my sites were not working for any of the sites I declared.
+I met with Professor Skon on 4/2 and attempted to resolve these issues and also discussed the prospect of starting on the subtabling.

 ## Week 3/19
 This week I finished the 3 querying functions in my sites class and formatted the output into XML.
 My sites.cpp file now looks like the following:
 ```{cpp}